How to Deal With Dog Submissive Urination

 What exactly is puppy submissive urination and why does it occur?
 Learning more about this behavior is key to the resolution of the problem.

 In nature, very young puppies are unable to urinate or defecate on their own.
 In order to eliminate, therefore, they require the assistance of their mother.
-Mother dog will intervene by rolling the puppy over so to expose the puppy's tummy and genital area.
+The mother dog will intervene by rolling the puppy over so to expose the puppy's tummy and genital area.
 The mother's tongue will elicit the bladder and bowels to empty.
 Mother dog then ingests the waste so the den remains clean and there are no traces that may attract predators.
 This process is essential for the puppy's survival.
-Generally, mother dog will stop licking once the puppy has attained better bowel and bladder control.
+Generally, the mother dog will stop licking once the puppy has attained better bowel and bladder control.

-Why do Puppies Engage in Submissive Urination?
+Why Do Puppies Engage in Submissive Urination?

 The action of rolling over to expose the tummy and genital area is a behavior that indicates submission towards authority and respect.
 Puppies will roll over their tummies to allow their mother to lick them but will also engage in this behavior when they grow older to demonstrate respect and submission towards older dogs and their owners.
 This is a form of neotenic appeasement gestures.
 However, why do puppies also urinate when rolling over their bellies?
 There is a possible explanation for this.

 In dogs, the smell of urine is very relevant.
 Many things can be perceived when dogs engage sniffing the urine of a dog.
 This explains why dogs are so engaged in leaving "pee mail" for other dogs to investigate.
-A dog can tell the sex of the dog, its social status, sexual availability and more.
+A dog can tell the sex of the dog, its social status, sexual availability, and more.

-When a puppy urinates upon rolling over, they are making a statement: "I respect you and I mean no harm".
-Because the urine of a young puppy does not contain yet much of the hormone testosterone which is produced later as he matures, the smell further proves that they are not a contender.
-This lack of testosterone gives the puppy part of what is known as a "puppy license", therefore, older dogs will not "put them in their place" as they may do with an older puppy as it reaches adolescence.
+When a puppy urinates upon rolling over, they are making a statement: "I respect you and I mean no harm."
+Because the urine of a young puppy does not contain yet much of the hormone testosterone, which is produced later as he matures, the smell further proves that they are not a contender.
+This lack of testosterone gives the puppy part of what is known as a "puppy license," therefore, older dogs will not "put them in their place" as they may do with an older puppy as it reaches adolescence.

-While this behavior helps bring harmony in a pack of dogs, in the human world things are different.
+While this behavior helps bring harmony in a pack of dogs, in the human world, things are different.
 Dog owners get mad at the puppy for urinating rather than accepting the puppy's respect and lack of threat.
 This makes the issue worse, because the more the dog owner gets mad, the more the puppy will feel compelled to engage in submissive urination.
-A great example of how two different species speak two completely different "languages".
+A great example of how two different species speak two completely different "languages."

 What Triggers Submissive Urination?